 26. Plastic Plates, Bowls, Utensils

-A good emergency kit can have the same kind of items you would take on a weekend camping trip (just a much larger supply of plastic plates, bowls, and garbage bags (go here for an in depth list of gear you should take camping).
+A good emergency kit can have the same kind of items you would take on a weekend camping trip – just a much larger supply of plastic plates, bowls, and garbage bags (go here for an in depth list of gear you should take camping).

 27. Extra Bedding And Cold Weather Sleeping Bags